liferay-design/liferay.design/src/markdown/lexicon/satellite-components/miller-columns.md

 order: 30
 ---

-<div class="page-description">Miller columns is a visualization type that lets users move faster through several depth levels at same time.</div>
+Miller columns is a visualization type that lets users move faster through several depth levels at same time.

 ### Usage